sam67k/sam67k/README.md

 <div align="center">

-### Show some ❤️ by starring some of the repositories!
+### Show some ❤️ by ⭐ing some of the repositories!

 </div>